 If you want to travel somewhere that is almost winter-free, then Costa Rica is the place.
 The reason for this is that it is close to the equator.
 So, that is a reason to find an atlas, either a paper or online version, and remember what your Geography teacher talked about.

 Costa Rica’s dry season is from January through to March, when in other places winter can bring snow as well as rain.
 Instead, though, you can relax on any one of Costa Rica’s world-class beaches.
-This location also offers hot springs and provides much biodiversity.
+In addition, you can enjoy fishing adventures at sea.
+If you are planning to do this, you may need to contact and book Los Suenos fishing charter boats (or where your accommodations are) in advance, as this is typically the peak tourist season.
+Along with that, Costs Rica also offers hot springs and provides much biodiversity.
 This is the measure of the variety of living organisms, such as marine life, that exist at a particular place.
 Terrestrial biodiversity is known to be greater the nearer the equator you are.

 In terms of its popularity among tourists, Costa Rica is credited with having been voted the “happiest place in the world”.